 We hope these answers are helpful.
-If you have more questions, please contact us by email or phone.
+If you have more questions, please contact us.

 Yes.
-Medical and Disclosure Barring Service (DBS) checks are essential.
+A Disclosure Barring Service (DBS) check and a Fit to Train to Teach check are essential prior to starting the course.
 You will also need to produce original certificates to verify your academic qualifications.

 Your time in school will allow you to confirm that you do want to train to teach.
-Although a minimum of two weeks is required, the more you do, the easier you will find the course.
-If you are applying for School Direct (Salaried), you will need to gain as much experience as possible.
+Although two weeks is recommended, the more you do, the easier you will find the course.

 We would advise you to have one referee who can verify your academic ability and another who can comment on your ability to work with children.
 This is often a teacher/headteacher.